bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 When receiving a ProxyHeader with an unrecognized version, the backend SHOULD ignore this ProxyHeader and proceed as if the following byte were the first byte received.

+Similarly, the backend SHOULD reply with the downstream EncryptedProxyData in a ProxyHeader, followed by the normal TLS stream, beginning with a TLSPlaintext frame containing the ServerHello.
+If the downstream ProxyHeader is not present, has an unrecognized version number, or produces an error, the load balancer SHOULD proxy the rest of the stream regardless.

 # Use with QUIC